Adverben im Deutschen – Erklärungen und Beispiele

 – Today is a bad day, but tomorrow it can only be better.

-Well, I think you it is quite clear how to use German adverbs of time.
-Nevertheless, there can be a change in the word order, as I already describe above.
+Well, I think it is quite clear how to use German adverbs of time.
+Nevertheless, there can be a change in the word order.
 So, here is an example for that.

 - “Oft muss ich weinen.” – Often I have to cry.